compchem-cybertraining/Libra_Summer_School_2024/_episodes/03-vista-qtag-xf.md

 * Tasks:

-  - there are plenty exercises suggested in this tutorial - complete some of themy
+  - there are plenty exercises suggested in this tutorial - complete some of them

   - compute the QTAG dynamics for your custom potential - compare to TSH and exact calculations